 Social media makes it so easy to envy other people’s lives: their travels, their homes, their careers.
 But I guarantee your life is already worthy of all that admiration and awe.
 You just have to start romanticizing it!
+This is how to romanticize your life in easy, everyday ways.

 What does it mean to romanticize your life?